h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **loss**: (DL) Select the loss function.
 For DL, the options are Automatic, Quadratic, CrossEntropy, Huber, or Absolute and the default value is Automatic.
 Absolute, Quadratic, and Huber are applicable for regression or classification, while CrossEntropy is only applicable for classification.
 Huber can improve for regression problems with outliers.

--  **checkpoint**: (DL, DRF, GBM) Enter a model key associated with a previously-trained model.
-Use this option to build a new model as a continuation of a previously-generated model.
+-  **checkpoint**: (DL, DRF, GBM) Enter a model key associated with a previously trained model.
+Use this option to build a new model as a continuation of a previously generated model.

 -  **use_all_factor_levels**: (DL, PCA) Check this checkbox to use all factor levels in the possible set of predictors; if you enable this option, sufficient regularization is required.
 By default, the first factor level is skipped.
 For Deep Learning models, this option is useful for determining variable importances and is automatically enabled if the autoencoder is selected.